Mrs. Sandi Block

 Do you give out a lot of homework?

 Nope, not too bad.

 What subject do your students find the hardest?

 In Kindergarten, learning the letters, sounds, and then blending them together to read the words is always the trickiest.

 How do you deal with kids who refuse to try in class?

 I usually will have them come up and sit by me so we can figure it out together.
 I try to give them extra time to decide they're ready to work.

 What do you do when a kid is naughty in class?

 Sometimes I have to move them to a different seat.
-Sometimes I have to give them minutes at recess.
+Sometimes I have to give them minutes at free play or recess.
 Usually, we can handle whatever it is.